harbaum/galagino/README.md

 iconic arcade machines of all times and are listed on place #1 to #3 on the [Killer List of Video Games](http://www.klov.net).

-Especially Pac-Man and Galaga habe been remade and emulated many times.
+Especially Pac-Man and Galaga have been remade and emulated many times.
 So far the cheapest and smallest system able to do a faithful emulation of the original arcade machines was the raspberry pi.
 But even the much cheaper ESP32 should be able to easily emulate a machine